input-output-hk/cardano-sl/docs/exceptions.md

 rethrows exceptions from the child threads.
 (Do not use the function `async` itself when you can use `withAsync`, `race`, or `concurrently`).

 When resource usage is non-linear, it's okay to use `ResourceT`, but prefer `bracket` whenever possible.
+Non-linear resource usage is anything that doesn't fit into the “allocate, use, deallocate” pattern.

 ## Migration